nodalida2021/nodalida2021.github.io/cfp.md

 [http://www.nodalida2019.org/authorkit.zip](http://www.nodalida2019.org/authorkit.zip)

-Submissions must be anonymous, i.e. not reveal author(s) on the title page or through self-references.
+Submissions of regular (and short) papers must be anonymous, i.e. not reveal author(s) on the title page or through self-references.
+The anonymization of submissions for demo papers is optional.
+If authors choose to remain anonymous, it is their responsibility to take every measure to conceal potentially identifying information from demo paper submissions.

 Papers must be submitted digitally, in PDF, and uploaded through the on-line conference system.
 Paper submissions that violate either of these requirements will be returned without review.